Published

 When can a baby sleep with a blanket?

 Avoid placing loose blankets in your baby’s sleep space as they can pose a suffocation risk and increase the risk of SIDS.
-It’s safest to wait until your baby is at least [age] years old before introducing a blanket.
+It’s safest to wait until after your baby’s first birthday before introducing a blanket.
 By then, they can roll over and move objects that fall on their face and obstruct their breathing.

 Ways to keep your baby warm without a blanket